ihmeuw/vivarium_research/docs/source/models/cause.rst

 and transitions.
 For our purposes, cause models generally have the following data needs:

-#. `Cause Model Initialization`_
+`Cause Model Initialization`_

-    - The probability that a simulant will start the simulation in a given state within the cause model.
+  The probability that a simulant will start the simulation in a given state within the cause model.

-#. `Cause Model Transitions`_
+`Cause Model Transitions`_

-    - The probability that a simulant will transition to a new state within the cause model in a given time-step.
+  The probability that a simulant will transition to a new state within the cause model in a given time-step.

-#. `Mortality Impacts`_
+`Mortality Impacts`_

-    - The probability that a simulant in a certain cause model state will die in a given time-step.
+  The probability that a simulant in a certain cause model state will die in a given time-step.

-#. `Morbidity Impacts`_
+`Morbidity Impacts`_

-    - The amount of disability a simulant experiences in a certain cause model state
+  The amount of disability a simulant experiences in a certain cause model state.

-#. `Restrictions`_
+`Restrictions`_

-    - Population groups for which a cause model does not apply
+  Population groups for which a cause model does not apply.

 Our cause models use approximately instantaneous, individual-based probabilities to make decisions about how an individual simulant moves about